 An affiliate has attracted the customer, but the customer later came into contact with other paid campaigns.
 This situation is sub-optimal.

 It is valuable that the affiliate caught the customer for the first time but the fact that there has been contact with other paid channels signals that the affiliate was not strong enough to close the customer by itself.
 This increases the cost of the path as other non-affiliate channels needed to take action.

 An affiliate has entered a conversion path after paid channels.
 In this case, the affiliate’s value to the whole marketing mix is highly questionable and it is correct to assume that this affiliate publisher cannibalizes on other paid channels in the mix.

 In order to be able to divide customer paths into the three described categories, we first had to map these paths.

-This is where Roivenue Attribution measurement comes into play, as it was designed for reconstruction of paths and data driven attribution modelling.
+This is where ROIVENUE's attribution measurement comes into play, as it was designed for the reconstruction of paths and data driven attribution modelling.

-All traffic has been divided into channels of two types:
+All traffic is divided into channels of two types:

 - Traffic from affiliate partners